IPS: In-Prompt Process Supervision for Short Video Content Moderation: Introduction

-\pheadWithSpace{\textit{AgentPS} Framework} We introduce \textit{AgentPS}, a structured process supervision method that aligns MLLM's reasoning with human labeling agents by utilizing ancillary process labels to sequentially guide the MLLM's decision-making.
-For each training sample, multiple question-answer pairs are embedded sequentially into the input, with each answer serving as an ancillary process supervision label for its corresponding step.
-We evaluate \textit{AgentPS} on a public Hate Speech Detection (HSD) dataset from MM-Soc \cite{jin2024mmsocbenchmarkingmultimodallarge} as well as two proprietary tasks: Unoriginal Content Classification (UCC) and Adult Nudity and Sexual Activity (ANSA) detection.
-Results show significant improvements in F1 score and recall across various precision thresholds compared to the baseline MLLM using end-to-end SFT.
-Ablation studies confirm that the inclusion of ancillary process labels and the structured process supervision framework are crucial to these performance gains.
+We evaluate \textit{IPS} on a public Hate Speech Detection (HSD) dataset from MM-Soc \cite{jin2024mmsocbenchmarkingmultimodallarge}, as well as two proprietary tasks: Unoriginal Content Classification (UCC) and Adult Nudity and Sexual Activity (ANSA) detection.
+Experimental results demonstrate substantial improvements in F1 score and recall across multiple precision thresholds compared to baseline MLLMs trained with standard end-to-end SFT.
+Ablation studies further confirm that both the inclusion of ancillary labels and the structured process supervision design are critical to these gains.

-\pheadWithSpace{Scaling Process Supervision with LLM Annotations} While process supervision improves the performance of \textit{AgentPS}, it typically requires extra human effort beyond annotating final labels.
-To mitigate this cost, we propose using general-purpose MLLMs to automatically generate process supervision labels.
-Our analysis shows that these models perform well on clearly defined ancillary questions.